multicolor-rgb/EasyComments-for-Bludit-CMS/README.md

 - All comments waiting for accept from admin.
 - Easy to use
-- Build Captcha
+- Captcha
-- reply to another comment accept
+- Reply to another comment option
 - MultiLang support (Lang folder exist)

 ### How use it?